 Can my family and friends meet me at the end of the ride?

 Take a look at our fundraising FAQs below to find out more.

-Once you’ve signed up, you’ll receive a welcome email containing lots of information and advice about raising money for The Royal British Legion.
+Once you’ve signed up, you’ll receive a welcome email containing lots of information and advice about raising money for the Royal British Legion.
 Posters to publicise your participation in the event and collection pots are also available on request.
-In addition, the Legion team are on hand to support you every step of the way!
+In addition, RBL team are on hand to support you every step of the way!

 Yes.
-This is very easy online as both Virgin Money Giving and JustGiving have facilities to set up team pages.
+This is very easy online as JustGiving have facilities to set up team pages.
 Please remember to let us know the link to your page so we can ensure all donations are credited to the team.